P4T12ICK/Sigma-Rule-Repository/detection-rules/T1087/win_susp_commands_recon_activity.md

 ## Note
-- The detection rule was tested successfully.
+- The detection rule was aggregated by CommandLine, which would detect an recon activity only if the same command was executed multiple times.
+That's why the aggregation condition was changed to by host.